openresty/memc-nginx-module/README.markdown

 * **0.8.x**                       (last tested: 0.8.54)
 * **0.7.x >= 0.7.46**             (last tested: 0.7.68)

-It's worth mentioning that some 0.7.x versions older than 0.7.46 might also work, but I can't easily test them because the test suite makes extensive use of the [echo module](http://wiki.nginx.org/NginxHttpEchoModule)'s [echo_location directive](http://wiki.nginx.org/NginxHttpEchoModule#echo_location), which requires at least nginx 0.7.46 :)
+It's worth mentioning that some 0.7.x versions older than 0.7.46 might also work, but I can't easily test them because the test suite makes extensive use of the [echo module](http://wiki.nginx.org/HttpEchoModule)'s [echo_location directive](http://wiki.nginx.org/HttpEchoModule#echo_location), which requires at least nginx 0.7.46 :)

 Earlier versions of Nginx like 0.6.x and 0.5.x will *not* work.

-If you find that any particular version of Nginx above 0.7.46 does not work with this module, please consider [reporting a bug](http://wiki.nginx.org/NginxHttpMemcModule#Report_Bugs).
+If you find that any particular version of Nginx above 0.7.46 does not work with this module, please consider [reporting a bug](http://wiki.nginx.org/HttpMemcModule#Report_Bugs).

 Report Bugs
 ===========

 Although a lot of effort has been put into testing and code tuning, there must be some serious bugs lurking somewhere in this module.
 So whenever you are bitten by any quirks, please don't hesitate to

-1. send a bug report or even patches to <agentzh@gmail.com>,
+1. create a ticket on the [issue tracking interface](http://github.com/agentzh/memc-nginx-module/issues) provided by GitHub.
-1. or create a ticket on the [issue tracking interface](http://github.com/agentzh/memc-nginx-module/issues) provided by GitHub.
+1. or send a bug report or even patches to the [nginx mailing list](http://mailman.nginx.org/mailman/listinfo/nginx),

 Source Repository
 =================